ISC "BAGILITOS" U9-U10 Boys and Girls Indoor League

 3) Team and player assessment is often judged on wins and losses, or in other words, on the outcome only.
 When the score and standings become less central to the player feedback that coaches give each player, the kids will actually receive feedback geared toward each player's own needs for development.
 Sometimes kids are on a winning team, but they aren't really contributing as much as they could to the team.
 When we focus on feedback that is helpful to each player's improvement and ability to help the team, rather than whether we won or lost, more players will improve more rapidly than when the feedback is based on only the result of the match.

 4) New players to the ISC will benefit greatly from an approach that focuses on skill and tactical development rather than scores and standings only.
 When new players join, they are going to feel slighlty behind.
-In our belief, 7-9 year olds should not attend games and practices and be overwhelmed with the feeling that they are "behind."
-We want kids to develop and feel like they have a chance to contribute if they work hard, do extra practices, etc. We don't want them feeling like they are costing the team critical points in the standings simply because they joined club soccer a little later than others and may make more mistakes than others.
+In our belief, kids ages U9-U12 is far too young to enhance the feeling kids have of being "behind."
+We want kids to develop and feel like they have a chance to contribute if they work hard, do extra practices, etc. We don't want them feeling like they are costing the team critical points in the standings simply because they joined club soccer a little later than others.